Immunizations - Childhood Immunizations

 Who should get it?

-usually preferred to separate shots because they reduce the number of needle pricks.
+Combination vaccines are usually preferred to separate shots because they reduce the number of needle pricks.
+Examples include:

 - Comvax (Hepatitis B/Haemophilus influenzae type b)